 Ulster Assessments - FAQ

-Welcome to the FAQ page for Ulster Assessments, a private and professional SpLD diagnostic assessment service based in Limavady, County Derry-Londonderry, Northern Ireland.
-We provide full diagnostic assessments for dyslexia, dyspraxia/DCD, dysgraphia, dyscalculia and ADHD as an SpLD.
+Welcome to the FAQ page for Ulster Assessments, a private and professional diagnostic assessment service based in Limavady, County Derry-Londonderry, Northern Ireland.
+We provide full diagnostic assessments for dyslexia, dyspraxia/DCD, dyscalculia and ADHD as an SpLD.
+We also provide a Psychometric Profiling service to support employers in identifying high-calibre candidates and fostering the development of existing employees.
 On this FAQ page you will find answers to common questions about our services.
 If you have any other questions please do not hesitate to send us a message via our contact form.

 Do you assess for Dyslexia?